Skip to main content

 Clustering for fair comparison

-The purpose of clustering is to group the KEF participants into KEF clusters that have similar capabilities and resources available to them to engage in knowledge exchange activities.
+The purpose of clustering is to group the KEF participants into KE clusters that have similar capabilities and resources available to them to engage in knowledge exchange activities.

 Diagram showing the relationship between clusters and the HE sector

-A downloadable Excel file of providers by cluster was published alongside the 2022 KEF decisions report.
+A downloadable Excel file of providers by cluster was published alongside the 2023 KEF3 decisions report.
+The KE clustering of HE providers (HEPs) used for KEF4 will remain the same as those used for KEF3.

 6. Select a provider